Hall of Mosses Trail: An Amazing Hike in Olympic National Park

 How hard is the Hall of Mosses Trail?

 This is a super easy trail that everyone in the family can do.
 There’s a slight incline about a tenth of the way in.
-From there, it is predominately flat.
+From there, it is predominantly flat.
 I wouldn’t expect anyone to break a sweat while doing this.

 What is the difference between the Hall of Mosses and the Spruce Nature Trail?